Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography

 Despite these strengths, \method has some limitations.
-The training still requires substantial GPU memory because both the input PA wave and the output reconstruction are three-dimensional and have relatively high resolution.
+The training still requires substantial GPU memory (ideally an 80 GB NVIDIA A100 GPU) because both the input PA wave and the output reconstruction are three-dimensional and have relatively high resolution.
 Future work will explore implicit neural representations, such as point clouds \cite{wang20223d}, signed-distance fields \cite{park2019deepsdf} or neural fields \cite{mildenhall2021nerf}, to compress the voxel grid and push to higher resolutions.
 Such efficient 3D representation may be beneficial for making \method a generative model, which has been shown useful in recent literature for 2D inverse problems \cite{cao2025diff,zheng2025inversebench}.
-The current formulation also assumes a spatially homogeneous sound speed.
-Additionally, extending \method to heterogeneous media will be essential for transcranial or abdominal photoacoustic imaging.
-On the experimental side, \emph{in-vivo} human studies are warranted to further validate the proposed \method, where densely sampled ground truth is impractical to acquire in living tissue, making rigorous benchmarking challenging.
+Additionally, the current formulation relies on two significant physical simplifications: a spatially homogeneous sound speed and a uniform optical fluence ($\Phi(\mathbf{r}) = \Phi_0$).
+In real tissue, optical fluence is highly depth- and wavelength-dependent, which means the recovered initial pressure field conflates true optical absorption with fluence variations.
+Extending \method to heterogeneous acoustic media and incorporating a fluence correction model---for example, via a coupled diffusion--wave solver---will be essential for quantitatively accurate transcranial or abdominal photoacoustic imaging.
+On the experimental side, \emph{in-vivo} animal and human studies are warranted to further validate the proposed \method, as the current experiments are on phantoms.
+Moving from phantoms to living tissue will likely require several targeted modifications to \method, including heterogeneity-aware acoustics design, motion robustness, domain adaptation with limited data, and uncertainty and out-of-domain detection.
+Specifically, densely sampled ground truth for in-vivo imaging is impractical to acquire in living tissue, which makes rigorous benchmarking challenging.

 In summary, by recasting photoacoustic reconstruction as an operator-learning problem that integrates physics and data priors, \method delivers high-quality, real-time 3D imaging from sparse measurements, eliminates solver tuning and scales seamlessly across resolutions.
-These attributes pave the way for compact, cost-effective PACT systems that can migrate from the bench top to bedside applications ranging from functional imaging to diagnostics.
+These attributes pave the way for compact, cost-effective PACT systems suitable for preclinical research, and motivate future in-vivo studies as a step toward eventual bedside applications.